 How To Use Elf On The Shelf Rules

-In all the excitement of having a family elf you may need to remind your children of the Elf Rules.
+In all the excitement of having a family elf you may need to remind your children of the important rules from time to time.

-There will be times when your child might touch the elf (which goes against the first rule).
+There will be moments when your child might touch the elf (which goes against the first rule) and this is a perfect time you can remind them their choices have consequences.

-If your child is struggling to follow the rules, sit down with them and talk about what actions they’re doing wrong and the importance of following rules.
+If your child is struggling to follow the rules on a consistent basis, then it’s important to talk with your child at an age appropriate level about why they’re breaking the rules and the importance of following rules.

-You can also use the Elf on the Shelf rules printable as a reminder for your family this holiday season.
+You can even use the Elf on the Shelf rules printable as a reminder for your family this holiday season.

 Save Your Sanity This Holiday Season & Grab Your Christmas Elf Kit Today!